 Language that is now widely used tends to be contradictory and confusing.
-Some articles distinguish between ab initio (wave function-based) and "density functional" calculations, suggesting in a subtle and perhaps unintentional way that density functional theory is semiempirical.
-Other papers refer to density functional calculations as "first principles" or ab initio, but that is a long stretch when the underlying functional has, for example, eight fit parameters like the popular B3LYP,17 even though these parameters are fixed once for all by a particular fitting to a given data set.
-(B3LYP has one empirical parameter in its Becke exchange,12 five in its LYP13 correlation, and three more in the hybridization with exact exchange).
+Some papers distinguish between ab initio (wave function-based) and "density functional" calculations, suggesting in a subtle and perhaps unintentional way that density functional theory is semiempirical.
+Other papers refer to density functional calculations as "first principles" or ab initio, but that is a long stretch when the underlying functional has, for example, eight fit parameters, as does the popular B3LYP,22 even though these parameters are fixed once for all by a particular fitting to a given data set.
+(B3LYP has one empirical parameter in its Becke exchange,17 four in its LYP (Ref.
+18) correlation, and three more in the hybridization with exact exchange).

-A fully ab initio density functional approximation would be good for users but uninteresting for developers, as it would leave too little room for creative play.
+A fully ab initio (but practical) density functional approximation would be good for users but would terminate the interest of many developers, as it would leave too little room for creative play.
 A semiempirical density functional approximation, however, leaves too much room, encouraging an "anything that works" attitude.
 Many popular functionals including B3LYP are not exact even in the one limit (uniform density) in which they could be.
-As Wordsworth said, "Strange fits of passion have I known".18 A nonempirical density functional is most interesting from the developer's viewpoint, since its construction requires disciplined imagination and insight (as well as trial and error).
+As Wordsworth said, "Strange fits of passion have I known."23 A nonempirical density functional is most interesting from the developer's viewpoint, since its construction requires disciplined imagination and insight (as well as trial and error).

-"Semiempirical fitting" leaves unexplained all the data that was fitted.
+Semiempirical fitting leaves unexplained all the data that was fitted.
 It can make very accurate predictions for systems and properties that are sufficiently similar to those fitted, but can fail badly when the new systems and properties are sufficiently different.
-In particular, higherlevel functionals that are fitted to molecular data can be far less accurate19 for the bulk and surface properties of simple metals than even the lowest-level functional, the local-spin density approximation.
-Thus users who want reliable high accuracy for a broad range of systems need a high-level nonempirical functional.
+In particular, higher-level functionals that are fitted to molecular data can be far less accurate24 for the bulk and surface properties of simple metals than even the lowest-level functional, the local-spin density approximation.
+Thus users who want reliable high accuracy for a broad range of systems need a practical, high-level, nonempirical functional.

-A given rung of Jacob's ladder (Section IV) is too restrictive in form to be exact and must have intrinsic accuracy limits.
-Thus fitting a given data set too closely can result in "overfitting".
+A given rung of Jacob's ladder (Sec.
+IV) is too restrictive in form to be exact and must have intrinsic accuracy limits.
+Thus fitting a given data set too closely can result in "overfitting."
 There are two senses in which a semiempirical functional of a given form can be overfitted.
 The first, which can be avoided by a careful mathematical analysis, involves the introduction of artificial zigs and zags that reduce the fitting error, or the introduction of more parameters than are really justified.
-For example, the three mixing parameters in the B3PW9120 or B3LYP17 hybrids can be reduced21 to one^{22-25} without a significant overall error increase, and the optimum value of this parameter to predict molecular atomization energies can even be rationalized.24 The second sense is the inevitable bias that arises in the selection of a given fitting set and weights for this set.
+For example, the three mixing parameters in the B3PW91 (Ref.
+25) or B3LYP (Ref.
+22) hybrids can be reduced26 to one^{27-30} without a significant overall error increase, and the optimum value of this parameter to predict molecular atomization energies can even be rationalized.28 The second sense is the inevitable bias that arises in the selection of a given fitting set and weights for this set.